 The Certificate in Biofeedback and Neurofeedback comprises three academic courses, two residential conferences, one graduate colloquium, and a capstone integrative essay.
 Guided by individualized mentorship, students will examine biofeedback and neurofeedback in the following areas:

 - Psychophysiological research

 - Physiological systems

 This program is designed to prepare graduates for certification from the Biofeedback Certification International Alliance (BCIA).
 All training and didactic education is designed to follow the knowledge blueprint of the BCIA.
-An alternative for those who wish to obtain a comprehensive introduction to biofeedback and neurofeedback without undertaking an academic degree program, graduates may choose to integrate these approaches to their own clinical practice and research.
+An alternative for those who wish to obtain a comprehensive introduction to biofeedback and neurofeedback without undertaking an academic degree program, graduates may choose to integrate these approaches into their own clinical practice and research.

 More program information can be found in our academic catalog.